A Cavalcade of Inspiring Ideas for Kicking up Learning and Enhancing Engagement in Your Classroom!

 5. Gamify It

-We’ve all heard the buzz about “gamification”.
+We've all heard the buzz about “gamification”.
 How can you take advantage of this concept with your students?
 One fun way is to create a PowerPoint Jeopardy game relevant to the content you teach.
-Here are some templates and ideas for using them.
+Here is a template for this.
 Another popular game that is taking the classroom by storm is Minecraft – they even have an education-dedicated site and resources over at MinecraftEDU.com.

 6. Meet Your Maker

 The Maker Movement and Maker Spaces got a lot of attention over the last year, and deservedly so … when students create, they learn!
 Here's a fun way to give maker education a try in your classroom, from Jackie Gerstein.
 Learn more in her article, “Reflecting on the Making Process.

 If you have a 3D printer in your school, or maybe one in a nearby library, you can consider printing something in 3D – your students will probably be amazed (mine were)!
 What can you print that can help fit into what you are teaching?
 This list of 21 Cool Things Teachers and Students Have Built With 3D Printers will probably give you some ideas.
 Just keep in mind that if you are not already familiar with 3D printing, you're going to need some help from someone who is.

 One of the funnest ways to use collaborative tools in the classroom is to create with them!
 Google Drive is a hugely popular free solution that allows you and your students to collaborate on the creation of documents, worksheets, presentations, and more.
 Or try a collaborative interactive whiteboard like Twiddla or one of the many other IWBs in this article (be sure to check the comments for lots of additional suggestions from readers).
 These are just a few of the possibilities for creative collaboration in the classroom!